testvidya11/farewell/README.md

 # How to

-Decrypting programming is written by different types of programming languages that I know and can really do hand-on work.
+Decrypting programs are written by different types of programming languages that I know and can really do hand-on work.

 All those programs, no matter scripting, compiled, or native, only accept one argument